OT 16 — Pe + 8

 Lectionary Texts

-In 2 Samuel 7.
-1-14 David aspires to build a temple, a house for God.
+2 Samuel 7.
+1-14 — David aspires to build a temple, a house for God.
 But God says, “No, I will live in a tent among my people as I have always done.”

 Ephesians 2.
-11-22 says Christ has broken down the division between “insiders” and “outsiders” s Jews and Gentiles.
-We are all one.
-We are members of God’s household.
-In fact we are God’s house, God’s temple.
+11-22 — Christ has broken down the division between Jews and Gentiles in the cross.
+We are all citizens, members of the household of God.

 Call to Worship